 Businesses have an impact on biodiversity and ecosystem services.
 They also depend on them.
 Degradation of ecosystems leads to a number of risks in corporate performance (increased costs or uncertainty for businesses that depend on ecosystem services as a result of the loss of biodiversity, etc.).

 Conversely biodiversity and the preservation of ecosystem could create new opportunities for business and society: new products and processes less (or sustainably) dependent on ecosystems, access to biological and geneticresources, creation of new green jobs, etc.

-In order to encourage major market players to integrate biodiversity, the DG Environment, as part of the Federal Plan 2009 – 2013 for integrating biodiversity in 4 key Federal sectors, initiated a study in 2011: "Economic transition: Consumption and production patterns: Encouraging important market players to integrate biodiversity".
+In order to encourage major market players to integrate biodiversity, the DG Environment, as part of the Federal Plan 2009 – 2013 for integrating biodiversity in 4 key Federal sectors (NL/FR), initiated a study in 2011: "Economic transition: Consumption and production patterns: Encouraging important market players to integrate biodiversity".
 Its main objective was to promote sustainable patterns of production and consumption and to fully explore the potential of sustainably using biodiversity and natural resources for a triple win: economic, social and environmental.
-This study also contributes to clear transition to a low-carbon and natural resource efficient society because here biodiversity is promoted through a broader environmental approach in the context of sustainable development.

 • food sector: the food processing sector and the upstream sectors (agriculture, fishery) and the downstream sector (distribution) in the supply chain;